Skip to Content

 6 minute read

-The aviation industry is exploring alternatives to fossil fuel, but the question is, can it pick up the pace fast enough?
+The aviation industry has committed to reducing its reliance on fossil fuel, but the question is, can it pick up the pace fast enough?

 Sustainable aviation fuels, innovative technologies, and strong regulation will be key elements in helping the industry achieve this transition – with that, developments such as new aircraft concepts and engines are in the making, but these innovations will not answer the immediate need to cut emissions.

-The spotlight in the next five years is going to be on the increased production and use of SAF, a drop-in solution which helps the aviation industry to reduce its reliance on fossil fuel and related carbon emissions straight away.
+The spotlight in the next five years is going to be on increasing production and use of SAF, a drop-in solution which helps the aviation industry to reduce its reliance on fossil fuel and related carbon emissions straight away.

-The immediate benefits of SAF are widely acknowledged, but the real challenge will be to meet this rising demand for SAF – something that Neste, the leading producer of sustainable aviation fuel, is well aware of.
-Neste has been producing SAF since 2011 and has reached a SAF production capability of 1 million tons per year thanks to the expansion of its renewables refinery in Singapore.
-With ongoing investments in Neste’s Rotterdam renewables refinery, the company’s annual SAF production capability is expected to more than double.
+The immediate benefits of SAF are widely acknowledged, but the real challenge will be to meet the rising demand for SAF – something that Neste, the leading producer of sustainable aviation fuel, is well aware of.
+Neste has been producing SAF since 2011 and has reached a SAF production capability of 1.5 million tons per year thanks to the expansion of its renewables refinery in Singapore and modification of its Rotterdam renewables refinery.
+The company’s annual SAF production capability is expected to expand further in 2027.

 “We are working on expanding our Rotterdam refinery and increasing our global SAF production capability to 2.2 million tons per annum, which will enable our customers to significantly ramp up SAF usage to reduce aviation emissions," says Carl Nyberg, Senior Vice President, Commercial, Renewable Products at Neste.